 By Steven D. Miller

 America was founded by those who ordained and established the Constitution FOR — not of — the United States of America.
 Ordain is a religious term.
 They were endowed by their Creator with unalienable rights.
 Governments are instituted among men to secure those God-given rights.
 The U.S. was not founded by atheists or agnostics.

 They wrote a Constitution that cannot be changed, only amended.
-Just in case you think a law or an amendment changed the intent of your Constitution, think again.
+Just in case you think a law or an amendment changed the intent of the Constitution, think again.